Los Angeles and Independence Railroad: Construction

-Aerial view of Western portion of line in Santa Monica, 1875.

-Grading and the construction of the wharf began in February 24 at Santa Monica at "Shoo Fly Landing", which was at the foot of what is now Colorado Boulevard.
-The 1740-foot-long wharf needed to be completed quickly so that the company could receive rails, iron, ties and other supplies needed for construction.
-This would allow the company to avoid using any Southern Pacific facilities.
+Grading and construction of the wharf began on February 24 at Santa Monica at "Shoo Fly Landing", at the foot of what is now Colorado Boulevard.
+The 1,740-foot-long wharf needed to be completed quickly so that the company could receive rails, iron, ties, and other supplies needed for construction without relying on any Southern Pacific facilities.

 In late February, Jones went east to secure rails, iron, and rolling stock.
-In mid-March, Jones contacted Jay Gould, proposing that the road be extended through Nevada to a point in Utah on Gould's Union Pacific Railroad, thereby creating a transcontinental line that would be in competition with the Central Pacific/Southern Pacific lines.
+In mid-March, Jones contacted Jay Gould, proposing that the road be extended through Nevada to a point in Utah on Gould's Union Pacific Railroad, thereby creating a transcontinental line in competition with the Central Pacific/Southern Pacific lines.

-Over a period of several months, additional stock was subscribed during a series of meetings in Los Angeles and surrounding towns until a total of $260,000 was pledged over the amount pledged by Senator Jones.
+Over several months, additional stock was subscribed during a series of meetings in Los Angeles and surrounding towns until a total of $260,000 was pledged over the amount pledged by Senator Jones.

-In March, 1875, the Southern Pacific completed a line to Caliente in the southern San Joaquin Valley, just outside of Bakersfield, and a wagon road was constructed to the silver mines.
-This enabled the SP to become a factor in the mining region's freight traffic, as the wagons would bring the bullion to Caliente, and the SP would take the bullion north to San Francisco.
-As of May 1, freight transport owner Remi Nadeau now used this route to connect with the SP at the Caliente station.
+In March 1875, the Southern Pacific completed a line to Caliente in the southern San Joaquin Valley, just outside of Bakersfield, and a wagon road was constructed to the silver mines.
+This enabled the SP to become a factor in the mining region's freight traffic, as wagons would bring the bullion to Caliente for transport north to San Francisco.
+As of May 1, freight transport owner Remi Nadeau now used this route to connect with the SP at Caliente station.
 Even with this change, however, there was only a relatively small drop in the freight business going to and from Los Angeles.

-In July, the wharf was completed, and during that month the railroad crews began receiving construction materials.
+In July the wharf was completed, and during that month railroad crews began receiving construction materials.
 In August, grading on the east side of the Los Angeles River started, and by the end of August, track was being laid from Santa Monica.